praneybehl/claude-code-review-mcp/README.md

 - API keys are never logged or exposed
 - Code contents are minimally logged for privacy
 - Dependencies are kept minimal to reduce security surface
+- Request handling includes input validation and sanitization
+- Error messages are designed to avoid leaking sensitive information

 ## Compatibility

 - Requires Node.js 18.0.0 or later
 - Works on Linux, macOS, and Windows (via WSL if necessary)
-- Compatible with all MCP clients
+- Compatible with all MCP clients (Claude Code, Claude Desktop, Cursor, Windsurf)
+- Graceful handling of large code files and project contexts
+- Automatic retry mechanism for transient API failures

 ## Development